zetkin/manual/README.md

 ### For activists
 * Introduction
-    * The activist portal
+* The activist portal & your dashboard
-    * Your dashboard
 * Participating in campaigns
     * Finding the right action
     * Three simple steps to participate